EU takes on US, China over clean tech in Davos

 She also said a "Net Zero Industry Act" would be proposed to focus investment on strategic projects along the entire supply chain.

-But she also called for cooperation between "like-minder partners", from the United States to Ukraine, to form a "critical raw materials club" in order to slash Europe's dependence on China for the rare earth that are needed to make clean technology such as electric car batteries.
+But she also called for cooperation between "like-minder partners", from the United States to Ukraine, to form a "critical raw materials club" in order to slash Europe´s dependence on China for the rare earths that are needed to make clean technology such as electric car batteries.

 The war in Ukraine remained a key topic of discussion at the WEF.